How Much Does It Cost to Ship a Car?

 Kurt simplifies moving with nearly a decade of research experience.
 His writing appears in USA Today, Slate, and Martha Stewart Living.
 He holds an MPA.

-Average car shipping cost by distance and transport type
+Car shipping costs by distance and transport type

 Origin and destination